dequelabs/axe-core/doc/context.md

 axe.run({ fromFrames: ['iframe#outer', 'iframe#inner', 'form'] });
 ```

 The `fromFrames` object can be used as part of an `exclude` or `include` property.
-It can be by itself, or as part of an array along with other selectors.
+It can be by itself or as part of an array along with other selectors.
 The following example shows how to exclude all `.ad-banner` elements on the top window, as well as any that are part of the first level of iframes:

 ```js
 // Skip any .ad-banner, as well as any .ad-banner inside iframes: